LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/en/index.md

 In this screen you will be able to see it in its context (with ancestors until the root post and all descendants).

-Moreover you can the list of users who re-shared it or added it to their favorites.
+Moreover, you can the list of users who re-shared it or added it to their favorites.

 Apart from that, this screen is very similar to a regular [timeline](#timeline), and allows to perform the same actions and open user profiles or other post details.